-It’s fun to celebrate Cinco de Mayo — a date that honors the Mexican army’s victory over the French empire on May 5, 1862.
-But some of the festivities’ typical foods and drinks (at least here in America, anyway) are not as healthy or low-cal as I’d like.
+It's easy to love Mexican food (or at least what passes for Mexican food here in the United States), but many of our favorite dishes are not as healthy or low-cal as I’d like.
 To lighten things up a little without compromising on flavor, I turned to some top culinary nutrition experts who shared their healthier versions of some Mexican high-calorie favorites.
 Flavorful tacos, lower-sugar margaritas, spicy and fruity salsas and tasty Mexican sides?
-We’ve got you covered on Cinco de Mayo or whenever the mood for Mexican food strikes.
+We’ve got you covered on Taco Tuesday or whenever the mood for Mexican food strikes.

 Portobello mushrooms have a meaty texture and flavor, and each cap has less than 20 calories, making them a super light taco filling.
 A sheet pan makes this recipe weeknight-friendly, and while it calls for slicing a carrot into matchstick-size slices, you could save even more time by buying shredded carrots.
 For those who like a little more protein in their meals, add some no-sodium-added canned beans to your taco.

 When it comes to making tacos, I trust Sara Haas, RDN, LDN, author of Taco!
 Taco!
 Taco!
-These festive, gluten-free mini taco cups will make a great impression if you’re entertaining on Cinco de Mayo.
+These festive, gluten-free mini taco cups will make a great impression if you’re having friends or family over for a Taco Tuesday themed meal.
 But they’re also a fun way to liven up everyday dinners.
 A simple cookie cutter makes quick work out of creating the corn tortilla base and a muffin tin transforms them into little taco cups.
 Instead of meat, this dish calls for an easy pantry staple: canned pinto beans.
 Plant-based protein brings more fiber (and therefore, more nutrition) to taco night.